When I first started teaching public speaking, I didn’t require outlines.

 I still get out a pencil and paper and sketch out what I want to say when I’m giving a class lecture about an important concept.
-A lesson I learned from television is I generally only have one shot at getting information across to my students.
+A lesson I learned from television is… I generally only get one shot at getting information across to my students.
 Better make it a good one.

 Where to start